Political violence in Turkey (1976–1980): Background

 With the increase in the number of students, schools and higher education, institutions became gathering places for political groups on the left and right sides.

 In the absence of liberal solutions for countries whose main problem was development, such as Turkey, the intellectuals of the period were largely interested in the socialist model.
 Many intellectuals signed the manifesto proposing a socialist model in the first issue of Yön magazine, published in 1961.
 Under these influences, changes were taking place in the value system and status scale of ideologies in Turkey in the 1960s.
 Workers' Party of Turkey won 14 seats in the 1965 general election thanks to the national remnant and gained an important place in politics.
 Although it received a similar number of votes with the changed election system in the 1969 elections, its presence was reduced to three.

 While Turkey, which is also a member of NATO, became a frontline country in the Cold War, various socialist regimes were established through coups in the south and in the Mediterranean region.
 From the right-wing perspective, while Turkey was surrounded from both the north and south, the loss of state authority in Istanbul for two days, starting in the industrial zones of Kocaeli and Istanbul, during the great workers' protest led by DİSK on 15-16 June 1970, was frightening for the right.

-Some of the state elite, out of concern about the rise of the left, supported the far-right, even though they would not normally choose to do so.
+Some of the state elite, out of concern about the rise of the left, supported the far-right.
 Due to this support, left-leaning writers and journalists claimed that the Grey Wolves (officially the Idealist Hearths, Ülkü Ocakları) were established and protected by the state in the late 60s to wage an armed struggle against the left.
-They claimed it using literature that cannot be considered scientific, with expressions such as "Gladio", "intelligence", "MİT (National Intelligence Organization)", "deep state", "Special War Department".